jiordiviera/laravel-log-cleaner/README.md

 ## About

 This package was developed to simplify log file management in Laravel projects.
-Instead of manually clearing the logs, you can now achieve it with a single command.
+Instead of manually clearing the logs, you can now achieve it with a single command, with the option to selectively remove older logs.

 ## License